joao-m-lourenco-alpt/advanced-jenkins-training/shell/labs/lab0.md

 3. In the folder `/shell/students`create a markedownfile with your name: `Shell-FirstName-LastName.md`

-4. Use this file to register all the work
+4. Use this file to register all the work (don't forget to commit and push your work regularly)
 ```
 git add .
 git commit -m "a verty nice message"